shichao-an/notes/docs/bd/ch1.md

 ### Scaling with a traditional database

 The example in this section is a simple web analytics application, which tracks the number of pageviews for any URL a customer wishes to track.
-The customer’s web page pings the application’s web server with its URL every time a pageview is received.
+The customer's web page pings the application's web server with its URL every time a pageview is received.
 Additionally, the application should be able to tell you at any point what the top 100 URLs are by number of pageviews.

 You start with a traditional relational schema for the pageviews similiar to the table below: